 - Change.org food dyes movement page

-- Press releases and statements
+- Press releases, statements, and other resources

-- A Time to Act On Food Dyes fact sheet
+- Fact Sheet: A Time to Act On Food Dyes

 - CSPI petition to FDA to require front of label disclosure of artificial colorings (December 2011)